Associate Professor of English

 The seventeenth century, or late Renaissance, has always struck me as a period of extraordinary intellectual richness.
 It is the beginning of modern philosophy, modern science, and modern two-party government, and it provides the background for some of the most powerful verse written in English.
 My research focuses on a few poets of the time--Herbert, Milton, Marvell, and Vaughan.
 I am particularly interested in literary representations of nature and how people adjusted their views of spaces such as gardens and the countryside as the scientific revolution progressed.
 In the classes I teach I often incorporate materials that involve problems about nature, as well as issues in religion, aesthetic theory, and pedagogy.

-"Bioaesthetics and the American West," forthcoming 2014 in Found in Alberta: Environmental Themes for the Anthropocene, ed.
+"Bioaesthetics and the American West," 2014, Found in Alberta: Environmental Themes for the Anthropocene, ed.
 Robert Boschman and Mario Trono (Waterloo, Ontario: Wilfrid Laurier University Press).

 "Fairfax, Marvell, and the Mowers of Nun Appleton," 2013, Ben Jonson Journal.